From Sonic Retro

 real_angle = (256-hex_angle)*1.40625

-Objects are the building blocks of each Sonic game.
+Objects are the building blocks of each Sonic game (ignoring the Terrain Tiles).
 Sonic is an object, items are objects, and so on.
-Except for the Solid level terrain, that is.

 A radius of 8 would end up being 17 px wide rather than 16, and the sensors work in much the same way.
-Making his pushing width radius of 10 become a total width of 21, not 20.
-This goes for all heights as well as all widths.
+Making his pushing Width Radius of 10 become a total width of 21, not 20.
+This applies for all heights as well as all widths.
 This basically results in every collision mask, box, or sensor arrangement always being an odd number in overall size.
+This means they also won't perfectly match up with the evenly sized pixel art.

 It's a matter of 1 pixel in width and height, but it could make all the difference in accuracy.
 To avoid confusion, both measurements will be mentioned (otherwise, refer to image examples).

-Sonic's width radius we will call his Body Width Radius which is usually 9, and his height radius we will call his Body Height Radius which is usually 19.
+Sonic's Width Radius is usually 9, and his Height Radius is usually 19.
+These radiuses determine where Sonic's floor and ceiling tile sensors will be.
+These can change depending on Sonic's action, and how they behave will be described in Solid Tiles, as they are most relevant to collision specifically.
 Sonic also has another radius that he uses for pushing against objects and tiles.
 We will call this his Push Radius which is always 10.
-This radius is implied rather than actually defined in-game, though it simply makes more sense to describe it as a constant.
+This radius is implied via being used for the sensor positions and during object collision rather than actually defined as a variable in-game, though it simply makes more sense here to describe it as a constant.